marcentusch/mo-site-starter/README.md

 - Pure CSS theming based on system/browser color preference
 - Caches assets for offline mode with a service worker
+- Is set up for Progressive Web App, so users on mobile will be asked if they want to add the site to their home page
+- Has 100 points in all Lighthouse categories(at least when deployed on Netlify)

 # Development